Fob James: Crime and justice

-The Governor approved other markedly racist policies instituted by Jones, but he balked at the commissioner's suggestion that chain gangs be extended to include female prisoners.
+The Governor approved other policies instituted by Jones, but he balked at the commissioner's suggestion that chain gangs be extended to include female prisoners.
 James put an end to the chain gang in June 1996, because of a lawsuit brought by a coalition of community human rights groups.
 Regarding crime issues, James cited as one of his "major accomplishments" the revision of the Alabama Criminal Code, which made it one of the toughest in the U.S.

-During his second term James, who firmly supported the death penalty, presided over seven executions by electric chair.
-(Alabama resumed executions in 1983.)
+During his second term James, who firmly supported the death penalty, presided over seven executions by electric chair (Alabama resumed executions in 1983).
 However, in one of his last official acts as governor, James commuted the death sentence of Judith Ann Neelley to life in prison.
 This remains, As of 2008, the only post-Furman commutation of a death sentence by a governor in Alabama.
 James explained that, in his view, executing Neelley would not have been just.
 His reason was that the Neeley case was the only time he had seen a judge overrule the jury's unanimous decision to impose life imprisonment by issuing a death penalty.
 But Alabama has more than one judge who has made his reputation on imposing the death penalty against jury votes.

 James helped arrange a State of Alabama-paid voluntary return to the US of Lester Coleman, a former journalist accused by the federal government of committing perjury, who had been residing in Europe.
 According to Redding Pitt, a federal government attorney from Montgomery, Alabama, Coleman called James, an acquaintance from the 1970s, for help in his case.
 Coleman promoted alternative theories regarding the Lockerbie bombing.
 His perjury charges stemmed from his statements about that incident.
 Joe Boohaker, Coleman's attorney, said that James apparently knew Coleman from when the latter man had worked at a Birmingham, Alabama radio station.

-James defended embattled judge Roy Moore when Moore was ordered by a Montgomery circuit judge to remove his wooden representation of the Ten Commandments from his courtroom.
-James threatened to send in the National Guard to prevent the removal of the plaque with this display.
+In an interview, Fob said of the removal of the Confederate flag from state offices, "I think it's a sick form of political correctness for everybody to act like they're offended because history is portrayed like history was."